ahuacate/radarr/README.md

 ## 3.00 Create & Restore Radarr Backups
 Radarr has a built in backup service.
-Radarr will execute a backup every 7 days creating a zip file located in `/home/media/.config/NzbDrone/Backups/manual`.
+Radarr will execute a backup every 7 days creating a zip file located in `/home/media/.config/Radarr/Backups/scheduled`.

-But it's good idea to make a raw backup of your working base settings configuration, including all settings, before adding any series media (i.e TV shows).
+But it's good idea to make a raw backup of your working base settings configuration, including all settings, before adding any movie media.
 This backup file must be stored outside of the Radarr CT container for safe keeping.
 Then in the event of needing to recreate a Radarr CT you can use this backup file to quickly restore all your Radarr settings.
-This backup file must be named `nzbdrone_backup_base_settings.zip` and be located on your NAS in folder `/mnt/backup/Radarr` for below scripts to work.
+This backup file must be named `radarr_backup_base_settings.zip` and be located on your NAS in folder `/mnt/backup/radarr` for below scripts to work.

 ### 3.01 Create a Base Settings Backup
 After you have completed Steps 1.00 or Steps 2.00 its time to create **new** private base settings backup.
 This file will be stored on your NAS for future rebuilds when and if required.

-Browse to http://192.168.50.115:8989 and login to Radarr.
+Browse to http://192.168.50.116:7878 and login to Radarr.
 Click the `Systems Tab` > `Logs Tab` > `Table/Files/Updates Tabs` and click `Clear Logs` on all.

-Then click `System Tab` > `Backup Tab` and click `Backup` to create a new backup file which will be shown with a name like `nzbdrone_backup_2019.09.24_05.39.55.zip`.
-Now right click on this newly created file (at the top of list) and save to your NAS share `/proxmox/backup/Radarr` (locally mounted as /mnt/backup/Radarr).
-Rename your backup file `nzbdrone_backup_2019.09.24_05.39.55.zip` to `nzbdrone_backup_base_settings.zip`.
+Then click `System Tab` > `Backup Tab` and click `Backup` to create a new backup file which will be shown with a name like `radarr_backup_2019.09.24_05.39.55.zip`.
+Now right click on this newly created file (at the top of list) and save to your NAS share `/proxmox/backup/radarr` (locally mounted as /mnt/backup/radarr).
+Rename your backup file `radarr_backup_2019.09.24_05.39.55.zip` to `radarr_backup_base_settings.zip`.

 ### 3.03 Restore to Radarr Base Settings
-With the Proxmox web interface go to `typhoon-01` > `115 (radarr)` > `>_ Shell` and type the following:
+With the Proxmox web interface go to `typhoon-01` > `116 (radarr)` > `>_ Shell` and type the following:
 ```
 sudo systemctl stop radarr.service &&
 sleep 5 &&
 rm -r /home/media/.config/Radarr/nzbdrone.db* &&
-unzip -o /mnt/backup/radarr/nzbdrone_backup_base_settings.zip 'nzbdrone.db*' -d /home/media/.config/Radarr &&
+unzip -o /mnt/backup/radarr/radarr_backup_base_settings.zip 'nzbdrone.db*' -d /home/media/.config/Radarr &&
 chown 1005:1005 /home/media/.config/Radarr/nzbdrone.db* &&
 sudo systemctl restart radarr.service
 ```

 ### 3.03 Restore the lastest Radarr backup
-If you want to restore to your last backup (this backup is a maximum of 7 days of age) use the Proxmox web interface and go to `typhoon-01` > `115 (Radarr)` > `>_ Shell` and type the following:
+If you want to restore to your last backup (this backup is a maximum of 7 days of age) use the Proxmox web interface and go to `typhoon-01` > `116 (radarr)` > `>_ Shell` and type the following:
 ```
-sudo systemctl stop Radarr.service &&
+sudo systemctl stop radarr.service &&
 sleep 5 &&
-rm -r /home/media/.config/NzbDrone/nzbdrone.db* &&
+rm -r /home/media/.config/Radarr/nzbdrone.db* &&
-newest=$(ls -t /home/media/.config/NzbDrone/Backups/manual/*.zip | head -1) &&
+newest=$(ls -t /home/media/.config/Radarr/Backups/scheduled/*.zip | head -1) &&
 echo $newest &&
-unzip -o "$newest" 'nzbdrone.db*' -d /home/media/.config/NzbDrone &&
+unzip -o "$newest" 'nzbdrone.db*' -d /home/media/.config/Radarr &&
-chown 1005:1005 /home/media/.config/NzbDrone/nzbdrone.db* &&
+chown 1005:1005 /home/media/.config/Radarr/nzbdrone.db* &&
-sudo systemctl restart Radarr.service
+sudo systemctl restart radarr.service
 ```

 ## 00.00 Patches & Fixes